spiceai/quickstarts/snowflake/README.md

 1. **Sign in** to [Snowflake](https://app.snowflake.com/)
 1. Select **Projects** » **Worksheets**
 1. Execute the following SQL statements with the **ACCOUNTADMIN role** active.
-Refer to [Using the Sample Database](https://docs.snowflake.com/en/user-guide/sample-data-using) for more details
+Refer to [Using the Sample Database](https://docs.snowflake.com/en/user-guide/sample-data-using) for more details.

 ```sql
 -- Create a database from the share.